itsabdullah2/add_car_to_list/README.md

 ## 🚗 Add car to list

-This project is about adding car to list.
-I built this project for practicing on React-Redux and how to handle and/or manage the state of the entire project
+This project is about adding cars to the list.
+I built this project to practice on React-Redux and how to handle and/or manage the state of the entire project

 ## 📦Technologies